-Signage has been erected at locations around the Lake to advise visitors to avoid contact with the water.
+Signage will be erected at locations around the Lake to advise visitors to avoid contact with the water.

 It is not possible to predict how long the algae will remain at high levels.
-Council will continue monitoring Lake Yandel’ora and signage will remain in place until blue-green algae levels have reduced to a safe level.
+Council will continue fortnightly monitoring of the water quality of Grand Prix Lake and signage will remain in place until blue-green algae levels have reduced to a safe level.